loisie123/NLP-project/README.md

 ### Introduction
 This research implements a neural graph-based dependency parser and its evaluation on two different languages.
-The projects build on the model proposed in Kiperwasser and Goldberg, where we use a Long-Short Term Memory (LSTM) neural network.
+The project is guided by the model proposed in Kiperwasser and Goldberg, where they use a Long-Short Term Memory (LSTM) neural network to predict the graph-based dependancy arcs and labels.

 ### Packages